Hvalávirkjun Hydropower Project

 Key concerns include divided community opinion, likely impact on untouched wilderness, and the need to protect biodiversity.
 However, strong governance, detailed environmental studies, and updated consultation efforts are in place.
 If planning continues as intended, the project could sustainably support Iceland’s energy needs and climate goals.

-The public consultation period on the Preliminary Assessment Report of Hvalávirkjun Hydropower Project is open from 18 August to 17 October 2025.
+The public consultation period for the Assessment Report of Hvalávirkjun Hydropower Project ended on 17 October 2025.

 Learn more about VesturVerk.